SkylerClayne/TheFamousGuernica/README.md

 a#subtitle: subtitle to link to a main page.

 numbdisplayed: The number of items currently being displayed under the related subtitle.

-/.picturecontent: brief discription of a news article with a picture.
+picturecontent: brief discription of a news article with a picture.

 --------------------------------------

 ######Font: